From $9,800+ | 1-1.5 Hour Surgery

 Dr. Pirani is regarded as a top plastic surgeon in Toronto for breast augmentation with a perfect 5 star rating across all major review sites.
 Dr. Pirani believes that planning a breast augmentation procedure is unique to each individual which is why Dr. Pirani performs all consultations himself.
-Dr. Pirani spends a lot of time with his patients to ensure the best treatment outcomes possible and offers monthly financing plans that can result in payments as low as $166/month.
+Dr. Pirani spends a lot of time with his patients to ensure the best treatment outcomes possible and offers monthly financing plans that can result in affordable monthly payments.

 What Is Breast Augmentation?